-I blog about recovering MY WAY to increase awareness that there’s no “right” way to do it.
-And it is indeed possible.
-I am the only one who knows what’s best for me, and in many cases it isn’t the norm.
+I blog about recovering my way to increase awareness that there’s no one right way to approach sobriety.
+People have varied reasons for drinking and for quitting, and there’s usually a lot more trouble brewing underneath the surface than simply the booze itself.
+Mental health and alcoholism seem to go hand-in-hand, so I blog about both.
+I am the only one who knows what’s best for me, and in many cases, it isn’t the norm.

-Growing up in an alcoholic family was fun, for the most part.
+Growing up in an alcoholic family was fun.
 They all made drinking look like a natural, essential part of life.

 - While driving around with my alcoholic dad in my early elementary years, he would regularly stop behind the local Bargain Beverage store to take a piss after he’d purchased his next round of Budweiser 40 ouncers.
 You gotta pee, you gotta pee.
 I never thought twice about it.